VilteB/Cumulative-ELS-score/README.md

-# Early life stress and psycho-cardiometabolic multimorbidity in ALSPAC
+# ELS and PCM multimorbidity in ALSPAC

 This repository contains a set of scripts for building cumulative early life stress (ELS) score for prenatal and postnatal periods using ALSPAC data.